Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks

-To confirm the last observation, Fig.~\ref{fig:nonzero} presents the number of sensors allocated non-zero data rate after a sufficient number of CCP iterations when $\beta$ is varied from $1$ to $220$.
+To confirm this last observation, Fig.~\ref{fig:nonzero} illustrates the number of sensors allocated non-zero data rate after a sufficient number of CCP iterations as $\beta$ is varied from $1$ to $180$.
 The number of sensors tends to decrease, but is somewhat stagnant in the middle of the beta range.
 The relationship is not necessarily monotone.
-This plot shows a sparsity-promoting property of the proposed data rate allocation method.
+This plot demonstrates a sparsity-promoting property of the proposed data rate allocation method.